stewartcelani/csharp/Benchmarks.Download.SynchronousVsParallel/README.md

-﻿Downloading 1000 randomly generated files between 0 and 5mb in size.
+﻿100 runs of downloading 1000 randomly generated files between 0 and 5mb in size.

 Parallel loop 45% faster in this benchmark.